 I’m working on a new collection of essays and experimenting with different forms of writing.
-This post is from my book in progress tentatively titled, “The White Man is My Driver: Fieldnotes on Identity and Belonging.”
+This post is from my book in progress tentatively titled, “The White Man is My Driver: Fieldnotes on Belonging.”
 Readability and narrative will be privileged over theory and abstraction.
 In other words, the book consists of mostly the good parts.
 [1900 words]

 In rural Northern Ghana, if you have a car or truck you likely occupy a powerful position or are doing well financially.
 Employing a personal driver is even more indicative of status.
 I was little prepared for what I would learn by having a vehicle and by “being a driver” during my first weeks in the field.

 While preparing for fieldwork, I arranged to repair a crew cab truck in exchange for a yearlong lease.
 Before traveling north from Accra, I spent a day applying for a Ghanaian driver’s license.
 It was a bureaucratic process involving passport-sized photos, fees, and having my name officially entered into multiple ledgers that once filled would be added to the dusty stacks piled everywhere, in no noticeable order, never to be opened again.
 No one asked if I could actually drive.
 And technically, I didn’t need a local driver’s license.
 Nonetheless, I did want something to signal my legitimacy as a driver in Ghana.

 Many Ghanaians were surprised that I refused a driver.
 Most visitors or residents from overseas hire a driver, typically for safety and convenience.
 Even rental cars include a designated driver.
 The roads are dangerous.
 The rules of the road and the language of drivers can be cryptic, consisting of patterned high beam flashes followed by counterintuitive turn signaling and taunting encouragements to pass blindly.